Lawrence Street Multimodal Improvements Project (Harrison to Walker)

 Project Overview

 The Lawrence Street Multimodal Improvements Project received $2.9 million from the Transportation Improvement Board (TIB) in 2024.
-With this grant, Transportation Benefit District (TBD) funding, and utilitites funds, the project will extend for approximately 1,600 linear feet along Lawrence Street from Harrison to Walker Street.
-This project will reconstruct Lawrence Street, addressing both subgrade and pavement deterioration.
-Bike facilities and some landscaping will be included as well.
-Additionally, the project will repair sidewalks, upgrade accessibility (ADA), and fill in sidewalk gaps, thus completing a fully accessible route from Harrison to Walker Street.
-Water, sewer, and stormwater utility upgrades will also be completed as part of the project.
+With this grant, Transportation Benefit District (TBD) funding, and utilities funds, the project will extend for approximately 1,600 linear feet along Lawrence Street from Harrison to Walker Street.

 Project Funding